wyu54/many-body-force-infer/README.md

 [![DOI](https://zenodo.org/badge/648375177.svg)](https://doi.org/10.5281/zenodo.15866619)

 # many-body-force-infer
-This code repository serves as a supplement to the paper (https://arxiv.org/abs/2310.05273) "Physics-tailored Machine Learning Reveals Unexpected Physics in Dusty Plasmas", offering a comprehensive implementation of our model for inferring and predicting the dynamics of particles in a given system directly from data inputs.
-Our implementation provides a user-friendly Keras model with a Tensorflow backend, harnessing the powerful capabilities of Tensorflow while leveraging the simplicity and flexibility of Keras.
-With this code, researchers and practitioners gain access to a sophisticated yet intuitive solution for studying complex systems and exploring the underlying dynamics of particle interactions.
+This code repository serves as a supplement to the paper (https://arxiv.org/abs/2310.05273) "Physics-tailored Machine Learning Reveals Unexpected Physics in Dusty Plasmas", offering a comprehensive implementation of our model for inferring and predicting the forces on particles in a dusty plasma, or other many body system.
+The forces on particles are restricted to be pairwise and two-dimensional, although they can depend on a third spatial dimension.
-​
-Our project provides a Keras model for predicting particle dynamics in a system based on given input conditions.
-The model utilizes Tensorflow's capabilities and Keras's simplicity, offering a sophisticated solution for studying complex systems.

 # requirements
 numpy 1.21.5